-RSPO+ Commitments that go beyond 100% RSPO certification, building upon the requirements of the RSPO P&Cs to address key industry issues - particularly around deforestation, development of peatlands, labor issues, and free, prior and informed consent (FPIC).
-In this report, the term "RSPO+" reflects broader industry efforts to build upon the RSPO P&Cs, as opposed to any one initiative.
-Examples of RSPO+ initiatives include POIG, RSPO's Voluntary Addendum, and individual company commitments, among others.
+Beyond RSPO Commitments that go beyond 100% RSPO certification, building upon the requirements of the RSPO P&Cs to address key industry issues - particularly around deforestation, development of peatlands, labor issues, and free, prior and informed consent (FPIC).
+In this report, the term "Beyond RSPO" reflects broader industry efforts to build upon the RSPO P&Cs, as opposed to any one initiative.
+Examples of Beyond RSPO initiatives include POIG, RSPO Next, and individual company No Deforestation, No Peatland development, and No Exploitation (NDPE) commitments, among others.
 Smallholders Farmers growing oil palm on a planted area of less than 50 hectares, where the family provides the majority of labor and the farm provides the principal source of income.
 Traceability Traceability refers to the degree of visibility into the palm oil supply chain.
 Improved traceability begins with understanding the various processors, traders, mills, and producers that contribute to your supply chain.
 Thus, traceability may initially focus more on supplier flows, as opposed to the kinds of product identity issues commonly associated with food safety initiatives.